 The amount you budget for digital marketing will vary based on a number of factors, including:

 - Profitability of a strategy, tactic, or campaign

-How much will you allocate to building brand awareness?
+How much will you allocate to brand awareness campaigns?
 What about to specific campaigns and offers?
 Are you going to allocate a certain amount of digital marketing budget for customer retention?
 Do you know how much to spend on SEO?

 It’s important to establish your budget upfront.
 However, remain flexible so you can capitalize on opportunities for greater SEO ROI.
 If you notice that a certain campaign just isn’t generating positive ROI, then you may be better off eliminating that spend.
 Similarly, if you see that a certain campaign (or channel) is producing outsized results, consider shifting the budget and allocate additional dollars towards what’s working well.
 If you have a specific return-on-spend in mind that’s highly profitable, then keep increasing the budget as long as you’re keeping your acquisition costs under the target.